E3 Training Brochure 2025

 Led by experienced employment, immigration, and data protection lawyers, these workshops will give attendees the knowledge and confidence to deal with common workplace issues, enabling them to manage risk and get the best out of their people.

-The first week will be aimed at people managers, junior HR, and legal professionals.
 The second week will be aimed at more experienced HR and legal professionals and will cover more specialised topics.

 Each day's session will run as a one-hour module each day to get you up to speed fast.